victor-m-p/beliefs-narratives-networks/README.md

 Code and survey instrument for "Visual Network Tool: Individual Belief Networks from LLM-guided Interviews and a Visual Canvas" (https://osf.io/preprints/psyarxiv/ypfz6_v1).

-## Refactoring note
+## Changelog

-Between 2026-02-06 and 2026-02-08, the codebase was refactored with Claude Code to separate sensitive participant data from shareable analysis outputs, sanitize all scripts for public release, and remove hardcoded secrets.
-All analysis scripts were verified, reproduced, and rerun by Victor Møller Poulsen.
+Between 2026-02-06 and 2026-02-08, the codebase was refactored with Claude Code before release of the first OSF version of the preprint (see /Manuscript)

+The codebase changed from 2026-02-08 to 2026-03-27 for the second OSF version of the preprint (see /Manuscript)

 ## Repository structure